kilchenmann/kilchenmann/README.md

 ### Hi there I'm André

 Web developer from Switzerland.
-I got my PhD in media studies / digital humanitis from the University from Basel.
+I got my PhD in media studies / digital humanitis from the University of Basel.
+Today I work as an archive computer scientist.

 I like good and functional design, create websites, and in my spare time I build my own furnitures, sew clothes, accessories and take photographs.